ibeketov/EDS_2/README.md

     - Exports the final model as a pickle file

 3. Flask Web App

+### File Descriptions

+There are three main foleders:
+1. data
+    - disaster_categories.csv: dataset including all the categories
+    - disaster_messages.csv: dataset including all the messages
+    - process_data.py: ETL pipeline scripts to read, clean, and save data into a database
+    - DisasterResponse.db: output of the ETL pipeline, i.e. SQLite database containing messages and categories data
+2. models
+    - train_classifier.py: machine learning pipeline scripts to train and export a classifier
+    - classifier.pkl: output of the machine learning pipeline, i.e. a trained classifer
+3. app
+    - run.py: Flask file to run the web application
+    - templates contains html file for the web applicatin

+### Results

+1. An ETL pipleline was built to read data from two csv files, clean data, and save data into a SQLite database.
+2. A machine learning pipepline was developed to train a classifier to performs multi-output classification on the 36 categories in the dataset.
+3. A Flask app was created to show data visualization and classify the message that user enters on the web page.

 ### Requirements
 Please check the requirements.txt for complete information about working environment.